 A.Insp\Sys is covered by OE.Prot\Logical\Data requiring the Inspection System to protect the TOE and application data (e.g. the logical travel document data) during the transmission and the internal handling.

-6.3.2.3 Compatibility between objectives of PACE Module and [ST-IC]
+6.3.2.3 Compatibility between objectives of the TOE and objectives of [IFX-IC]

 6.3.2.3.1 Compatibility between objectives for the TOE